Trend-Aware Multi-Task Learning for Short-Term Energy Forecasting: CaReTS Models

 \section{CaReTS Models}

-This section presents the design of the proposed approaches, i.e., the temporal encoder and the CaReTS models.
-To ensure broad applicability rather than introducing novel feature extractors, we adopt three mainstream temporal modeling algorithms, CNNs, LSTMs, and Transformers, as interchangeable encoders for extracting sequential features from the input time series.
-The structures of these encoders are illustrated in Appendix \ref{sec:A.2}.
+This section presents the design of the proposed approaches.
+To ensure broad applicability rather than introducing novel feature extractors, we adopt three mainstream temporal modelling algorithms, CNNs, LSTMs, and Transformers, as interchangeable encoders for extracting sequential features from the input time series.
+These encoders are selected to cover convolutional, recurrent, and attention-based modelling mechanisms, while their detailed architectures are not the focus of this work and are therefore described in Section \ref{sec:4.1}.
 The primary focus of this section is the design of the CaReTS models.
-Building upon the dual-stream CaReTS architectures introduced in Section \ref{sec:3.1}, four specific model variants (CaReTS1, CaReTS2, CaReTS3, and CaReTS4) are developed to explore different strategies for combining classification-based trend modelling with regression-based deviation estimation, as illustrated in Table \ref{tab:1}.
-Specifically, CaReTS1–CaReTS3 adopt architecture (a), where the two streams operate in parallel, and CaReTS4 adopts architecture (b), where the trend prediction precedes and conditions the deviation estimation.
-Each model can be paired with any of the three temporal encoders described in Appendix \ref{sec:A.2}.
+This formulation is motivated by the need to jointly model directional changes and magnitude variations in short-term energy forecasting tasks \cite{wang2019daily}.
+Building upon the dual-stream CaReTS architectures introduced in Section \ref{sec:2.1}, four specific model variants (CaReTS1, CaReTS2, CaReTS3, and CaReTS4) are developed to explore different strategies for combining classification-based trend modelling with regression-based deviation estimation, as illustrated in Table \ref{tab:1}.
+Specifically, CaReTS1–CaReTS3 adopt architecture (a), where the two streams operate in parallel; and CaReTS4 adopts architecture (b), where the trend prediction precedes and conditions the deviation estimation.
+Each model can be paired with any of the three temporal encoders (CNNs, LSTMs, and Transformers).